stefan-it/german-maxtext-llms/nano-model/README.md

 ## TPU Setup

-This section show how to setup a TPU VM to start LLM pretraining.
+This section shows how to set up a TPU VM to start LLM pretraining.
 It is mainly inspired by the [official documentation](https://docs.cloud.google.com/tpu/docs/v6e-training?hl=en).

 ### Environment Variables